Understanding cuckoo bumble bees: terrors or treasures?

 Cuckoo bumble bees often get a bad rap, and, considering that some of Ontario’s at-risk bumble bees are cuckoos, it’s worth exploring why that is.
 To begin, let’s demystify what cuckoo bumble bees are all about.
 These bees are a bit like freeloaders in the insect world—they lay their eggs in other bumble bee nUnests and let the host colony do the parenting.
 Instead of building their own nests and raising worker bees, cuckoo bumble bees sneak into existing nests, usually causing the unfortunate demise of the host queen.
 Then, they enlist the help of the host colony’s workers to raise their own batch of offspring, which consists solely of males and new reproductive females.
 She and her offspring focus on egg-laying and reproduction, leaving foraging and childcare to the original queen’s workers.

-A lemon cuckoo bumble bee (left; Photo: Parker Smale) and Fernald cuckoo bumble bee (right; Photo: Cole Blair) female — two of the five cuckoo bumble bee species in Ontario.
-Note the enlarged and curved stinger displayed here by the Fernald cucko0
+(Left) A lemon cuckoo bumble bee.
+Photo: P. Smale.
+(Right) A Fernald cuckoo bumble bee female.
+Photo: C. Blair.
+Two of the five cuckoo bumble bee species in Ontario.
+Note the enlarged and curved stinger displayed here by the Fernald cuckoo.

-Since cuckoos rely on the workers from the host colony to do all the foraging work, they’re able to ditch their corbiculae and invest in other, more dangerous adaptations!
+Since cuckoos rely on the workers form the host colony to do all of the foraging work, they’re able to ditch their corbiculae (concave sections of the hind leg surrounded in hairs that hold pollen that bees have collected; also known as pollen baskets) and invest in other, more dangerous adaptations!

 Relative to their size, cuckoos boast larger and more curved jaws and stingers, turning them into formidable opponents.
 Their jaw muscles are also stronger than the average bumble bee, so they can bite harder!

-Cuckoo bumble bees have thicker and sturdier sternites compared to regular bumble bees, making them more resistant to harm.
+Cuckoo bumble bees have thicker and sturdier sternites (the exoskeleton plates on the underside of the abdomen; the belly of the bee-st) compared to regular bumble bees, making them more resistant to harm.
 This allows them to more easily infiltrate bumble bee colonies without being seriously injured by angry workers.

 Bumble bees have scent-producing glands called Dufour’s glands.
 In cuckoo bumble bee females, the substance inside may help her blend in as one of her host species or repel workers to discourage them from attacking her, with different species using different strategies.